PIAA endorses school sports for the fall in Pa., but delays decision for 2 weeks

-However, PIAA said it believes a fall sports season can be conducted safely.
+However, the PIAA said it believes a fall sports season can be conducted safely.

 In a statement released Friday, the PIAA said it believes that strict adherence to plans previously established by the governor's office and schools should "provide a reasonably safe environment for student-athletes to participate in interscholastic athletics as currently scheduled."